Our Approach to Special Educational Needs and Disabilities (SEND)

 - Behaviour for Learning Centre: personalised programmes to support social and emotional development

-2. SEN Support
+2. SEND Support

 - Pupil Profile: a document in which student and staff collaborate to agree targets and learning strategies.